chrisparsons83/FFDiscordClub/rules.md

 1. Potential members that waitlisted for the FFDiscord Club but did not receive a team.
 2. Potential members that volunteer to take over the team based on a notification on the team's eligibility to receive a new owner on the Discord server.

 10.6b.
 If a team eligible for mid-season replacement does not have an owner in time for upcoming games, the Commissioners will set the roster based on maximizing projected fantasy points listed on the website.
-No roster swaps will be made; this may cause a team to not field a valid lineup, particularly if a kicker or D/ST is on bye.
+No players will be added/dropped from the roster; this may cause a team to not field a valid lineup, particularly if a kicker or D/ST is on bye.

 10.7.
 Members that fill a team mid-season will be given priority registration for the following season.